ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 testable requirements in the MS-OXCROPS test suite.
 The scenario S01\_LogonROPs relies on the second SUT.
 Some steps of the test cases will not be run if the second SUT is not available.
-The following table lists the scenarios designed in this test suite.
+The following table lists the scenarios in this test suite.

    Scenario  |  Description
 :------------ | :-------------